 The Bioinformatics core offers bioinformatics and biostatistics consulting and data analysis services to help researchers toward an in-depth understanding of large-scale data sets…more.

-The Bioinformatics core offers bioinformatics and biostatistics consulting and data analysis services to help researchers toward an in-depth understanding of large-scale data sets acquired from next-generation sequencing (NGS: 454, SOLiD, Ion Torrent, Illumina GAII, and PacBio systems), gene expression, and mass-spectrometry analytical technologies.
+The Bioinformatics core offers bioinformatics and biostatistics consulting and data analysis services to help researchers toward an in-depth understanding of large-scale data sets acquired from next generation DNA sequencing (NGS: 454, Ion Torrent, Illumina, and PacBio systems), gene expression, and mass-spectrometry analytical technologies.
 We collaborate with researchers in designing experiments and analyzing complex datasets by applying various data-analytical and theoretical methods, mathematical modeling and computational simulation techniques.
-We have developed multiple comprehensive pipelines that enables researchers to process large-scale data, including metagenomics (characterization of microbial communities found in harsh Arctic climates, termite guts, and premature infants), transcriptome and genome annotation (project-based EST/genomic sequence assembly, annotation, and gene prediction), microarray-based data analysis (statistical and functional data analysis from major microarray platforms of various species), and other peer-reviewed NGS data analysis (e.g., RNA-Seq, DNA-Seq, and ChIP-Seq).
+We develop multiple comprehensive pipelines enabling large-scale data processing, including metagenomics (characterization of environmental microbial communities), transcriptome and genome annotation (project-based EST/genomic sequence assembly, annotation, and gene prediction), microarray-based data analysis (statistical and functional data analysis from major microarray platforms of various species), and other peer-reviewed NGS data analysis (e.g., RNA-Seq, DNA-Seq, and ChIP-Seq).
+Bioinformatics staff members have extensive experience in bioinformatics, genomics, transcriptomics, medical informatics, and translational research.
+Our expertise includes software and database development, big data analysis and statistics, and high-performance computing.

 , BD Biosciences, San Jose, CA) to high-end 5-laser, 16-parameter instruments to analyze (LSR-II